 Do you keep a journal?

-Do you create lists and find pleasure checking them off?
+Do you create lists and find pleasure in checking them off?

 Do you consider yourself an artist, or surprise yourself by what you are able to create without giving it much thought?

 Almost anyone can do intentional spellwork and become a spellworker, but some are more privy than others.
-If you answered yes to more than half of these questions, looks to me like you’re a natural.
+If you answered yes to more than half of these questions, you’re already a natural!